newrelic/node-newrelic/Migration Guide.md

 ### Breaking Changes

+**Removed deprecated configuration settings**: The following configuration settings have been deprecated since agent v3, and have now been removed from the
+codebase:

+* `capture_params`

+  Replaced with `attributes.enabled`.
+By default, request attributes are not sent to New Relic.
+Set `attributes.enabled: true` to include agent-defined or custom attributes in traces.

+## Upgrading to Agent v4

+### Breaking Changes

 **Upgraded https-proxy-agent from v0 to v2**: This dependency has been updated due to a security issue in the version of `https-proxy-agent` the New Relic Node.js agent used. `https-proxy` v2 is incompatible with node v0.10 and v0.12,